 Transfer of a book of business made up of Pension and Life Business from Canada Life to Scottish Friendly

 In June 2018 Scottish Friendly signed a transfer agreement to purchase a book of business made up of a wide range of Life, Pensions and Protection business from Canada Life.
-Subject to approval from members, regulators and the High Court in England and Wales, in accordance with the terms of the Scheme, these policies will be transferred to Scottish Friendly on 1st November 2019.
+The transfer of the business subject to Court approval, was sanctioned on 22nd October 2019 and was completed on 1st November 2019, from which point the administration of Canada Life policies was transferred to Scottish Friendly.

-An Independent Expert, Simon Grout of Oliver Wyman, was appointed and approved by the Prudential Regulation Authority (PRA) to report on the effects of the transfer on policyholders.
-This includes the financial security of the legal entities involved.
-The Independent Expert provides his conclusions in the Independent Expert’s Report which will be considered by the Court prior to sanctioning the transfer.
+An Independent Expert, Simon Grout of Oliver Wyman, was appointed and approved by the Prudential Regulation Authority (PRA) to report on the effects of the transfer on policyholders including the financial security of the legal entities involved.
+The Independent Expert provided his conclusions in the Independent Expert’s Report which was considered by the Court prior to sanctioning the transfer.

 Independent Expert’s Report: This report details the effects of the transfer on both Canada Life and Scottish Friendly policyholders and how each conclusion has been reached.